-Tradition dictates that Christmas is all about gathering together for a meal and stuffing ourselves silly but from the video above it is clear that the Christmas season is one of the most wasteful times of the year when it comes to over-stocking the fridge and overstuffing our bellies.
-While it’s nice to shower your friends and family with an abundant selection of food choices (packaged or not) it’s not all that ethical to be cooking more than you need.
-Fortunately food and kitchen packaging waste is an easily avoidable thing and something that you can take charge of right now with a few simple tips courtesy of Zero Waste.
+Tradition dictates that Christmas is all about gathering together for a meal and stuffing ourselves silly.
+From the videos shown here (there’s an older one that ran with the post and an updated one), it is clear that the Christmas season is one of the most wasteful times of the year when it comes to over-stocking the fridge and overstuffing our bellies.
+While it’s nice to shower your friends and family with an abundant selection of food choices (packaged or not), it’s not all that ethical to be cooking more than you need.

 - Don’t waste food scraps – place in a compost bin or worm farm.Your scraps will be back feeding your garden and reducing water use in no time.
 Compost bins and worm farms make excellent Christmas gifts too!
 Some councils allow food scraps in the green organics bin

 - Give bottles, jars and tins a quick rinse before placing in your recycling bin to ensure these are free from food contamination that may resign them to landfill.
 The water you use to rinse will be more than made up for in the water saved recycling versus making a new item from raw materials.
-Or better still, save bottles and tins until you wash all your regular dishes then give your recycling a wash at the end.
+Or better still, save bottles and tins until you wash all your regular dishes, then wash your recycling at the end.

 - Does the triangular symbol with a number from 1 to 7 in it mean the item is recyclable?
 No!
 This is a plastics identification code used by manufacturers to label the type of plastic.
 What is recyclable is determined by the recycling facilities in your local area.
-Generally speaking rigid plastic bottles and containers that hold their own shape, including soft drink and milk bottles as well as take-away containers can be recycled in your recycling bin across Australia.
+Generally speaking, rigid plastic bottles and containers that hold their own shape, including soft drink and milk bottles as well as take-away containers, can be recycled in your recycling bin across Australia.
 Soft plastics create problems at kerbside recycling facilities so never place recyclables in plastic bags.
-Simply put all recyclables into the recycling bin loose and soft plastics and bags can be recycled at metropolitan Coles stores or placed in the waste bin.
+Put all recyclables into the recycling bin loose, and soft plastics and bags can be recycled via RedCycle at most Woolworths and Coles stores or placed in the waste bin.